 I pitched a blog post to the Trello editorial team on seven ways Scandinavian countries cultivate life and work satisfaction.

-How to make it your own: Stay up to date on the topics your target audience cares about.
-Consider the following:
+How to make it your own: Stay current on the topics your target audience cares about.
+Consider:

-- Set up Google alerts around specific keywords that your target audience cares about.
+- Setting up Google alerts around specific keywords that your target audience cares about.

-- Subscribe to email newsletters in your niche.
+- Subscribing to email newsletters in your niche.

-Whenever a news alert comes up, find ways to connect it to a piece of content that your audience would enjoy and learn from.
-Including content about a trending topic in your niche is a great way to build credibility (a crucial aspect of website design!).
+Whenever news comes up, connect it to a piece of content that your audience would enjoy and learn from.
+Including content about a trending topic in your niche is a great way to build credibility.

 4. Dispel myths about your products.

-Best for: When you have products that naturally create a lot of buzz
+Best for: When you have products that naturally create buzz.

 Real-life example: Top 4 Myths About ProDot Shutter Button Upgrade, BUSTED from Custom SLR